ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Behind the scenes, it writes a text file ("data-list") to the repository listing all of the files used.
 This file is meant to be committed to the repository and ensures that all future runs of this setup will get the exact same files, otherwise throw an error.
 If some files were still missing locally, they are automatically downloaded before returning the paths.

-Once we had this running, we could easily deploy this on persistent cloud environments like HSLU's GPUHub, however, we also wanted to be able to deploy it on Google Colab <-LINK>. which does not have persistent storage.
-To address this, we wrote a shell script automatically clone our git repository from GitLab <-LINK>, install dependencies using "Poetry" <-LINK>, convert the training notbooking to plain python and run it.
+Once we had this running, we could easily deploy this on persistent cloud environments like HSLU's GPUHub, however, we also wanted to be able to deploy it on [Google Colab](https://colab.google/). which does not have persistent storage.
+To address this, we wrote a shell script automatically clone our git repository from [GitLab](https://gitlab.com/exampleteam2/dspro2), install dependencies using[ "Poetry"](https://python-poetry.org/), convert the training notbooking to plain python and run it.

 (Even with the script, setup was still slow because hundreds of thousands of files had to be downloaded from our server first.
 To solve this, we mounted a Google Drive <-LINK> and stored our files there.
 However, since the drive adapter is slow and seizes to work with a lot of files, we had to take a couple of measures to address this.